 Submissions (reflection prompt responses, paper/project, and bibliography) will be judged on how well they demonstrate the following:

 - Use of information and library resources, including but not limited to, printed and electronic resources, materials in all media, and guidance from a professor or librarian.

 - Ability to locate, select, evaluate, and synthesize library resources in support of the research paper or project.

 - Evidence of significant personal growth in methods of research and inquiry.

 - Clear and effective writing.

-Click here to submit (link to be posted on 2/12/21) all required information and to upload required files.
+Click here (link will be added when submission period opens) to submit all required information and to upload required files.